MaxDidIt/firetype/README.md

 ### How Should I Handle Longer Texts?

+You can find an implementation of this tutorial at [FiretypeTutorial1.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial6.as).

+*firetype* renders the characters of a text via it's `HardwareCharacterCache`, which is accessible via the `cache` property.

+By default, the cache of a `HardwareText` object uses `SingleGlyphRenderer` objects to render it's contents.
+This type of renderer will use one draw call per character.

 Characters rendered after one draw call:
 ![The text rendered with firetype.](http://www.max-did-it.com/projects/firetype/tutorial6a_1.png) Characters rendered after two draw calls: